opennms-forge/onms-k8s-poc/README.md

 ```

 > Please note that `apex1` uniquely identifies the environment.
 As mentioned, that word will be used as the namespace, the OpenNMS Instance ID, and prefix the `domain` for the FQDNs used in the Ingress Controller, among other things.
 Ensure to use the correct domain, hostname for your dependencies, name for the `StorageClass` that allows `ReadWriteMany` (if needed), the `ClusterIssuer` to create certificates for the hosts managed by the Ingress, and all the credentials.

+> Make sure to use your domain.

+> Make sure to adjust `helm-cloud.yaml` to your needs.
+You could avoid using `--set` if all the values are correct on the values file.
+Using `--set` overrides what's passed via `-f`, which in turn overrides the Chart defaults (`values.yaml`, or the output of `helm show values ./opennms`).

 Keep in mind the above is only an example.
 You must treat the content of [helm-cloud.yaml](helm-cloud.yaml) as a sample for testing purposes.
 Make sure to tune it properly (that way, you could avoid overriding settings via `--set`).